-There are 2 methods you can make sure that the soil around your tree is abundant in nutrients.
+There are two ways you can ensure that the soil around your tree is rich in nutrients.

-Usage mulch.
-Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not need to touch the trunk.
+- Use mulch.
+Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+The mulch does not have to touch the trunk.